Technologicat/mcpyrate/doc/dialects.md

 from mcpyrate.debug import dialects, StepExpansion
 ```

 When the dialect expander invokes the source transformer of the `StepExpansion` dialect, this causes the dialect expander to enter debug mode from that point on.
+If source transformations are skipped for whatever reason (e.g. when compiling a dynamically generated AST), the AST transformer of the `StepExpansion` dialect has the same effect (only if the source transformer did not already enable debug mode).
 This dialect has no other effects.

 (Note this is different from the `step_expansion` macro, which steps *macro* expansion.
 Dialects are classes, hence the CamelCase name.)

-In debug mode, the dialect expander will show the source code (or unparsed AST, as appropriate) after each transformer.
+In debug mode, the dialect expander will show the source code (or unparsed AST, as appropriate) **after** each transformer.

 So, to see the whole chain, place the import for the `StepExpansion` dialect first; its source transformer, after enabling debug mode, just returns the original source, so you'll see the original source code as the first step.
+(Similarly, if source transformations are skipped, the AST transformer will return the unmodified AST, so you'll see an unparse of the original AST as the first step.)

 ## Automatic syntax highlighting